Question: Why do I keep throwing up on period? Is vomiting first day of period sign of pregnancy?

 2. Use painkillers

 Drugs like Ibuprofen and Naproxen can be used to help reduce your symptoms.
-The work by blocking the synthesis of prostaglandins, and if you’ve taken these medications before the start of period, you will notice symptoms will not be severe.
+They work by blocking the synthesis of prostaglandins, and if you’ve taken these medications before the start of period, you will notice symptoms will not be severe.
+Cleveland ClinicAlways take them with food, follow the dose on the pack, and avoid them if you have stomach ulcers, kidney disease, are pregnant (unless your doctor advises), or are allergic to them.
+If symptoms get worse, or you are still vomiting a lot, see a doctor for help.
+Your doctor may also prescribe anti-nausea medicines if you need them.

 Vomiting first day of period, why?

 If you are vomiting on the first day of period, it not unusual.
-This occurs because prostaglandins levels are elevated on the first and second day of period.
+This occurs because prostaglandins levels are most elevated on the first and second day of period, when the womb contracts strongly to push out the lining.
+Mayo Clinic

-Provided you don’t feel thirsty or dehydrated for days, there is no reason to panic.
-Though, you must see your doctor if symptoms become severe.
+Provided you can drink fluids, pass urine regularly, and you don’t feel severely dizzy or weak, there is usually no reason to panic.
+Though, you must see your doctor if:

 Is vomiting during period a sign of pregnancy?